 If a student is feeling lonely or in need of playground support, they sit on the Friendship Seat as a signal to others they need support.
 Two Year 6 buddies are rostered on duty each break time.
 These buddies check on the Friendship Seat and are trained in mediating when needed.
-They look for students exhibiting the RICH Values and write their name on a ticket.
-One name is drawn at each Friday Assembly to celebrate positive behaviour.
+They look for students exhibiting the Values and write their name on a ticket.
+Two names are drawn at each Friday Assembly to celebrate positive behaviour, these students will receive a smiley badge to wear throughout the two week period.